-And together we work for Leket Israel, the National Food Bank.
-It’s really a tremendous blessing to be doing what we’re doing.
-And we thought that we would take just a few moments to explain we’re in the midst of the spring biblical festivals and millions of Jews around the world are observing.
+I’d like to take just a few moments to explain the Spring biblical festivals millions of Jews around the world are observing.

 It is described by Moses in the Book of Leviticus.